+zero-emissions renewable electricity on site to Whether solar panels vehicles, where suitable reduce emissions to zero. are installed.
+9. Reduce emissions from 1 - 1 Develop a Sustainable Procurement Policy To ensure all Council procurement requires high environmental standards from contracts. Ву 2025 Climate Procurement New - not yet started Adoption of a Sustainable Procurement Policy.
+Establish a method for identifying and engaging with the Council's biggest contracts Reducing supply chain emissions is considered best practice, with many Councils including these within their carbon reporting.
+2025-2026 Climate Procurement New - not yet started Number of contracts committing to sustainability targets.
 Follow best practice to calculate, monitor and reduce supply chain emissions Once a method has been established for reporting on supply chain emissions, this should be extended to the whole supply chain.
-2025 - 2030 Climate Procurement New - not yet started Number of contracts committing to sustainability targets.
-Emissions from supply chain.
-10. Offset residual emiss Develop an Offset and Inset Strategy Plan and prepare for offsetting schemes, both as revenue opportunities for the Council and to meet Council and district climate targets.
+2025 - 2030 Climate Procurement New - not yet started Emissions from supply chain.
+10. Offset/inset residual emissions Develop an Offset and Inset Strategy Plan and prepare for offsetting schemes, both as revenue opportunities for the Council and to meet Council and district climate targets.
 2024 - 2025 Climate Existing - in progress Adoption of the Offset and Inset Strategy.
-Set up a Carbon Offset and Inset Fund Establish a source of ring-fenced funding for emission-reduction projects, delivering upwards of £275 per tonne of CO2e to the Council from developer contributions.
-By 2025 Finance Planning Climate New - not yet started Payments into the Offset and Inset Fund.
+Set up a Carbon Offset and Inset Fund Establish a source of ring-fenced funding for emission-reduction projects, delivering upwards of £275 per tonne of CO2e to the Council from developer contributions. Ву 2025 Finance Planning Climate New - not yet started Payments into the Offset and Inset Fund.
 Number of projects financed by the fund.
-Implement insetting projects To implement projects that deliver emission reductions in the district alongside other cobenefits like health improvements and cost savings.
-By 2030 Climate New - not yet started Tonnes of CO2e removed as a result of projects.
-Implement offset projects To implement projects that support the Council's carbon neutral target and/or provides a revenue stream for the Council By 2030 Climate New - not yet started Tonnes of CO2e removed as a result of projects.
+Implement insetting projects To implement projects that deliver emission reductions in the district alongside other co- benefits like health improvements and cost savings. Ву 2030 Climate New - not yet started Tonnes of CO2e removed as a result of projects.

+Implement offset To implement projects that By 2030 Climate New - not Tonnes of CO2e projects support the Council's carbon yet started removed as a result neutral target and/or provides a - of projects. revenue stream for the Council